 Practicum is designed to provide skill building experiences for school psychology students in their second year.
 Students are assigned to either an elementary, secondary, or alternative school setting (or a combination of settings) for 10 hours per week over a 13 week period, totaling a minimum of 130 hours of practicum experience per fall and Winter semesters and approximately 40 hours during Spring term, totaling a minimum of 300 hours of practicum prior to internship.
+Students are expected to follow the public school calendar for their practicum end dates for each semester.
 This experience requires students to take an active role in consulting and collaboration; collecting data and conducting assessment for intervention; designing, implementing, monitoring, and refining interventions based on data-based decision making (individual, classroom, and school wide); providing counseling intervention (group and individual); and participating in other school psychology roles and functions.

 The Practicum is a closely supervised experience, providing opportunities to fulfill assignments associated with university courses.
 Practicum also provides students with the opportunity to develop and demonstrate competencies.
-During Fall semester, students primarily focus on developing and demonstrating competencies in behavioral assessment (CPSE 614), consultation and program evaluation (CPSE 610), and academic assessment and intervention (CPSE 609).
-During Winter semester practicum focuses primarily on social/emotional assessment and intervention (CPSE 602); a multicultural project to demonstrate competency in serving students and families from diverse backgrounds (CPSE 751).
+During Fall semester, students primarily focus on developing and demonstrating competencies in behavioral assessment (CPSE 614), consultation and program evaluation (CPSE 610), and social/emotional assessment and intervention (CPSE 602).
+During Winter semester practicum focuses primarily on a case to show competency in Academic Interventions Response to Intervention (CPSE 620); and a multicultural project to demonstrate competency in serving students and families from diverse backgrounds (CPSE 751).
 During Spring term, students may return to the content from crisis intervention (CPSE 655) and integrating practices from all domains.
-During practicum students complete two case studies (one academic and one behavioral), two psychoeducational assessments and reports (one that is specificially focused on a behavioral/social emotional concern), a program evaluation, and a summary of addressing an ethical dilemma.
+During practicum, students complete two case studies (one academic and one behavioral), two psychoeducational assessments and reports (one that is specifically focused on a behavioral/social emotional concern), a program evaluation, and a summary of addressing an ethical dilemma.

 During practicum, students are required to integrate their knowledge with practice.
 Additionally, assigned readings, summaries of current research, reviews of intervention strategies, and class presentations on pertinent topics are reviewed during practicum class.
-This provides students with an arsenal of cutting edge research-based interventions.
-Students put their knowledge into practice as they problem solve in their school setting, developing prevention/intervention plans, collecting data, and monitoring effectiveness of interventions.
-Students are required to collect work samples, qualitative and quantitative data demonstrating their competency.
+This provides students with an arsenal of cutting-edge research-based interventions.
+Students put their knowledge into practice as they problem-solve in their school setting, developing prevention/intervention plans, collecting data, and monitoring effectiveness of interventions.
+Students are required to collect work samples, including qualitative and/or quantitative data demonstrating their competency.
 Their developing professional competency must be linked to data and provide evidence of the ability to use data to create a positive impact in the lives of children, families, and schools.